 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 Risk Management in Business

 Every business has a chance of facing risk or another.
-But, the management or risk managers take into account many policies, and procedures to actively manage the risks.
+The management or risk managers take into account any policies and procedures to actively manage the risks.
 The most popular way of managing risks are given below:

 #1 – Identification of Risk

 It depends upon the business and the risk factors.
 For example, if we calculate risk from a Fire, we will check the history of fire in the neighborhood, type of material produced (could be inflammable), the proximity of electric poles, or powerhouses, etc. A risk manager is a specialized person to do such an audit and furnish a report to management that which areas are prone to accidents.
 Similarly, there are various ways in which risks could be identified from business to business.